appvirality/AppVirality-Android-SDK-2.0/README.md

 userDetails.setCity(city);
 userDetails.setState(state);
 userDetails.setCountry(country);
+userDetails.setExistingUser(isExistingUser);
 ```

 a) <b>referralCode</b> - <i>String</i>.
 Referrer's Referral Code
 b) <b>userId</b> - <i>String</i>.
 ID of the user in your App(helps to identify users on dashboard as you do in your app)
-c) <b>pushRegistrationId</b> - <i>String</i>.
+c) <b>pushToken</b> - <i>String</i>.
 Unique id assigned to the device by your Push Notification Service.
 Providing this helps AppVirality in sending Push Notifications to Users
 d) <b>email</b> - <i>String</i>.
 User's email address
 e) <b>name</b> - <i>String</i>.
 First Name of the user, required to personalize the referral messages
 f) <b>userImage</b> - <i>String</i>.
 User profile picture URL, required to personalize the referral messages